btholt/complete-intro-to-realtime/lessons/polling-backend.md

 description: ""
 ---

-We are going to implement our chat app using long-polling.
-Open your app to the polling/exercise directory and we'll do this together.
+> We are going to implement our chat app using long-polling.
+Open your app to the [polling/exercise directory][gh] and we'll do this together.

 Let's do the backend first.
 Open backend/server.js.
 Let's acquaint ourselves with the code here.